 Marketing professionals can build a lucrative and rewarding career in a variety of industries.
 The applications of marketing vary widely.
 Marketers can specialize in creative work, technology, data, or leadership, for example.
 And they work in many differing sectors, including higher education, cryptocurrency, household repairs, and industrial sales.
-Both the day-to-day work of a marketer and the industries that employ marketers can be as challenging, rewarding, and fast-paced as the individual chooses.
+Both the day-to-day work of a marketer and the industries that employ marketers can be as challenging, rewarding, and fast-paced as

 As the minimum requirement to becoming a successful marketer, a four-year college degree in marketing is an excellent investment.
 Often, additional formal education can help entry-level marketers move into management positions or specialized roles that come with higher salaries.
 With the ability to work in different sectors, marketers increase their marketable skills and improve their chances of securing a high-earning position.